NoroffFEU/development-platforms/firebase-case-study.md

 ### Build

-The Build category hosts the backbone of Firebases' entire portfolio since its inception: the realtime database, Cloud Firestore.
-Cloud Firestore is a NoSQL document database that allows storage, syncronization of data, and data query on all platforms, meaning mobile and web applications.
+The Build category hosts the backbone of Firebases' entire portfolio since its inception: the Realtime Database and Cloud Firestore.
+Cloud Firestore is the next evolution of Realtime Database and Firebase still serves and maintains Realtime Database in their product portfolio as one of their featured products.
+The Realtime Database is a NoSQL database that stores data in a JSON tree, whereas Cloud Firestore is a NoSQL document database.
+This essentially means that data is stored in documents, which can then be organized into collections.
+Because data is stored in collections rather than table rather than tables and rows like SQL databases, a database can be scaled horizontally rather than vertically, which causes less performance issues for the servers.

+Automatic scaling - scales horizontally rather than vertically

 ## Strength